A’s hit 4 HRs in testy 5-4 win over Rangers

 Matt Chapman hit his 23rd home run, Marcus Semien and Mark Canha also homered for Oakland.
 Homer Bailey pitched shutout ball into the seventh inning as the A’s ended a three-game losing streak.

 Laureano’s trot after hitting a towering homer off starter Adrian Sampson in the sixth stirred strong feelings between the two clubs stemming from an incident in June.
 As Sampson came off the mound and yelled this time, Laureano pointed to his bat, then headed toward first.

+“I guess that’s what they do here, look at their homers too long,” Sampson said.
+“I don’t believe it belongs in this game and I let him know.”

 Umpires eventually stepped in as the two continued to exchange words, and plate ump Sean Barber warned both teams.

-Things got more heated two innings later and both dugouts emptied after Laureano was hit by a pitch from Rangers reliever Rafael Montero.
-Barber ejected Texas manager Chris Woodward and Montero.
+Things got more heated two innings later and both dugouts emptied after Laureano was hit by a pitch from Montero.
+Barber ejected Woodward and Montero.

+Woodward said he sent Rangel out to get Montero to slow down his delivery before the reliever hit Laureano.

+“We have a runner at first with two outs, the last thing we thought about was trying to hit him right there,” Woodward said.
+“Laureano plays really hard and he’s very passionate.
+A lot of times that passion comes out in ways that will maybe annoy the other team.
+We have a few guys like that.”

 It was similar to an incident in June when Sampson took exception to Canha taking his time running after hitting a home run, calling it disrespectful.
 Laureano accused Sampson of purposely stepping on his bat in the same game after retiring Laureano on an inning-ending play.